balcortex/100_days_code_web_development/README.md

 ## Day 086 - 2023/11/28

 Today, I changed the UI to display the selection as an image, not just text.
 I only wrote the HTML this day, so the image is fixed for now.

+## Day 087 - 2023/11/29

+Today I wrote the code that displays the image of both players' selections.
+Also, the loser image has less opacity to identify the round winner quickly.